CNES/Pandora_MCCNN/README.md

 ## Overview

 Pytorch implementation of [[MCCNN]](#1.) neural network which computes a similarity measure on pair of small image patches.

-[Pandora](https://github.com/CNES/Pandora) stereo matching framework is designed to provide some state of the art stereo algorithms and to add others one as plugins.
-This [Pandora plugin](https://pandora.readthedocs.io/userguide/plugin.html) aims to compute the cost volume using the similarity measure produced by MC-CNN neural network [[MCCNN]](#1.), with the [MCCNN](https://github.com/CNES/Pandora_MCCNN) library.

 ## Install